 Each of these outstanding facilities exposes the resident to the diverse nature of clinical disorders managed by plastic surgeons, from complex tertiary care reconstructions to a resident-run aesthetic surgery clinic.
 Residents are also exposed to burn care and the interdisciplinary nature of cancer care and traumatic injuries.

 Residents also devote additional time to an outpatient office experience, where they participate in the care of private practice patients under the direct supervision of Weill Cornell Medicine’s reputable and experienced voluntary faculty.
 Their work with voluntary faculty gives residents increased exposure to ethical practice, outpatient safety and the business side of plastic surgery.

 The first two years of training includes rotations in dermatology, otolaryngology, head and neck surgery, hand surgery, anesthesia, oculoplastic surgery and core surgical experiences.

 In the final four years, the training paradigms focus on the graded assumption of responsibility for the care of plastic surgery patients across the entire spectrum of the specialty.

 Throughout the duration of the program, residents are also required to pursue independent clinical or basic science research.
-Presentation and/or publication of their research at a national meeting or prominent journal is a requirement for graduation.
+Presentation and/or publication of their research at a national meeting or prominent journal annually is a requirement for graduation.

 Weill Cornell Medicine and the Integrated Plastic Surgery Residency Program also have a history of excellence in the field.